 What Age Should I Get My Cat Desexed?

-Three to six months old is the best time.
-Kittens need to be at least one kilogram at the time of surgery (usually this is achieved by 10-12 weeks of age).
-This is because the benefits of desexing are greater if we desex them earlier.
+We routinely desex kittens once they weigh over 1 kilogram, or are at least 10-12 weeks of age.
+Kittens of this age recover quickly from the anaesthetic and procedure, and the benefits of desexing are greater if we desex them early.
 Cats that have been used for breeding should be desexed as soon as they are no longer being used for breeding.

 What is Involved in the Desexing Surgery?